 The Cousin Thelma Boltin's Gift Shop is a two-story building currently utilized as a gift shop.
 The building also has an event space on the second floor.
-A small picnic area is in an open space between the gift shop and cabins.
-The picnic area contains a small pavilion, four grills and one playground.
-The gift shop building is a possible site for future concessions opportunities for equipment rental and retail sales.
+A small picnic area provides open space between the gift shop and cabins.
+The picnic area offers a small pavilion, four grills, and playground.
+As the DRP searches for means of increasing visitor services or diversifying recreation amenities, the existing gift shop building is a potential site for future concessions providing outdoor equipment rental and retail.
+Such concession projects at this location should be considered in conjunction with the vacant tourism building located at the periphery of the park.